A Local’s Guide to Travel in Istria, Croatia

 Get advice that's tailor-made to you

-The perfect one week Istria itinerary
+My perfect one-week Istria itinerary

 A full week is a really lovely amount of time to spend in Istria, as this gives you the opportunity to travel all throughout the region at a relaxed pace, and to stop wherever you want whenever you want.